dagz55/trifi/README.md

 - **Documentation**: Check the `docs/` directory
 - **Issues**: Report bugs or request features via GitHub Issues
 - **Discussions**: Join community discussions in GitHub Discussions

+## 🔧 Troubleshooting

+### Common Issues and Solutions

+#### 1. Database Connection Issues
+**Error:** "Database connection failed" or "Failed to connect to Supabase"

+**Solutions:**
+- Verify your Supabase environment variables in `.env.local`
+- Check if your Supabase project is active and not paused
+- Ensure the database URL doesn't have trailing slashes
+- Try resetting your database password in the Supabase dashboard

+#### 2. Storage/Photo Upload Issues
+**Error:** "Failed to create bucket: RLS policies need to be set up"

+**Solutions:**
+- The storage migration has been applied automatically
+- Try uploading a photo again - the bucket should be created successfully
+- If issues persist, check your Supabase Storage settings in the dashboard
+- Verify that your environment variables are correctly configured

+#### 3. Authentication Issues
+**Error:** "Authentication failed" or Clerk-related errors

+**Solutions:**
+- Verify your Clerk environment variables
+- Check if your Clerk application is properly configured
+- Ensure redirect URLs are set correctly in Clerk dashboard
+- Clear browser cache and cookies

+#### 4. Migration Issues
+**Error:** "Migration failed" or "Table already exists"

+**Solutions:**
+- This is normal if you're updating an existing database
+- The migrations are designed to handle existing tables
+- Check the migration logs for specific errors
+- Contact support if critical functions are missing

+#### 5. Environment Variables
+**Error:** Various configuration errors

+**Solutions:**
+- Copy `.env.example` to `.env.local` if it doesn't exist
+- Ensure all required environment variables are set
+- Restart your development server after changing environment variables
+- Check for typos in variable names

+#### 6. Development Server Issues
+**Error:** Port conflicts or build errors

+**Solutions:**
+- Try different ports: `npm run dev -- --port 3001`
+- Clear Next.js cache: `rm -rf .next`
+- Reinstall dependencies: `rm -rf node_modules && npm install`
+- Check for TypeScript errors: `npm run type-check`

+### Getting Help

+If you encounter issues not covered here:

+1. **Check the Console:** Browser developer tools often show detailed error messages
+2. **Review Logs:** Check your terminal for server-side errors
+3. **Verify Configuration:** Double-check all environment variables and settings
+4. **Database Status:** Ensure your Supabase project is active and accessible
+5. **Contact Support:** If issues persist, provide error messages and configuration details

+### Performance Tips

+- **Database Queries:** Use proper indexes and limit result sets
+- **Image Optimization:** Compress images before uploading
+- **Caching:** Enable browser caching for static assets
+- **Bundle Size:** Monitor and optimize your JavaScript bundle size

 ## 🎯 Roadmap